fullwebdev/fullwebdev/CONTRIBUTING.md

 The [/docs] folder makes the basis of this website, and most packages and/or their documentation are added to it to make even more pages, demonstrations, etc...

-Using our own static website generator, [Panpress-cli (temporary name)](./packages/panpress/cli), we devide the website source code and content into two parts:
+Using our own static website generator, [Daucus](./packages/daucus), we devide the website source code and content into two parts:

 1. "core" templates, pages and code, in the [/docs](./docs) directory
 2. additionnal contents from some other sub-projects in the [/packages/\*](./packages) directories